kmalakoff/knockback/README.md

 * [Knockback-Navigators.js (Live!)](http://kmalakoff.github.com/knockback-navigators) (***new!***): demonstrates page and embedded pane transitions.
 They are platform-agnostic so you can even use them without using Knockback.js or Knockout.js!

+**note**: I have found a 'NOT_FOUND_ERR: DOM Exception 8 error' error with injection.
+It will be fixed in 0.16.3 soon!
+Please treat injection (kb-app and inject) as a beta feature until a patch is released.

 #Download Latest (0.16.2):

 Please see the [release notes](https://github.com/kmalakoff/knockback/blob/master/RELEASE_NOTES.md) for upgrade pointers.